logo

 2. Muhammad Ali IQ - "The Greatest" American professional boxer

-He did, in fact, achieve an IQ 78 on an IQ test for army enrollment when recruited for the Vietnam War.
-Ali was classed 1-Y: "Not qualified under current standards for duty in the armed forces" after getting a 78 on a 1964 Army IQ test - "I claimed I was the best, not the smartest."
+Muhammad Ali achieved an IQ score of 78 on an IQ test when he was recruited for the Vietnam War.
+At that time, he was classified as 1-Y, meaning he was "not qualified under current standards for duty in the armed forces."
+Ali famously said, "I claimed I was the best, not the smartest."

 Muhammad Ali IQ 78